Turgon37/ansible-firewall/README.md

   * IPv4 firewall rules

+The IPv6 feature exist but has not been tested yet, so I discourage you to use it before I've performed some tests

 ## Configuration

 The variables that can be passed to this role and a brief description about them are as follows: